hashicorp/consul/website/source/intro/vs/nagios-sensu.html.markdown

 Nagios uses a group of central servers that are configured to perform checks on remote hosts.
-This design makes it difficult to scale Nagios, as large fleets quickly reach the limit of vertical scaling, and Nagios does not easily horizontal scale either.
+This design makes it difficult to scale Nagios, as large fleets quickly reach the limit of vertical scaling, and Nagios does not easily scale horizontally.
 Nagios is also notoriously difficult to use with modern DevOps and configuration management tools, as local configurations must be updated when remote servers are added or removed.